linsalrob/PhageProteomicTree/spounavirus/README.md

 rm -f `find protdist -size 0`
 perl ../rewrite_protdists.pl protdist protdist.fixed
 ```
+## Generate the distance matrix

+In this step, we combine all the individual distance matrices from protdist into a single distance matrix

 The matrix composition is almost complete, we just need to convert them to a single matrix.
 We need to know how many genomes we expect, so lets set that as a shell variable, and then submit the matrix code to the cluster for calculation.
 This uses combineprotdists.pl to calculate a single matrix (well, as we'll see, it actually makes two matrices).